 Data suggests that Garcia and Forbes are not alone in their pursuits, with entrepreneurship trending more than ever globally.
 According to Google’s Year in Search review, more people around the world searched “how to start a business” rather than “how to get a job” in 2021.

 Now a Sophomore in college at Drexel University, Forbes is planning to launch a mental health wellness platform called Before You Break.
 Inspired by her and her friends’ own experiences of working part time jobs while also studying full time and feeling the pressure and burnout from employee shortages and high customer volume, the app and eventual physical space is meant to provide relaxation, wellness measures and a place to escape, for those who are not in need of psychiatric help but merely a break or a timeout.
 And while companies may be currently reticent to cover such services, she is hoping to change that conversation, helping employers understand just how important investments in their employees’ mental health are to the success of an organization.

 Forbes also acknowledges that while her experiences inspired the concept, it was a need to help others in more dire situations than hers that motivated her to transition from idea to execution.
 She feels fortunate to have come from a stable, steady home environment but for many who are supporting families themselves, don’t have a support system or whose jobs are full time careers rather than part-time work, Before You Break is an even bigger lifeline.

-“Even though I had an idea, coming to Venture Café and OnRamp made me realize that I was at the very beginning stages.
+“Even though I had an idea, coming to Venture Café and Proof Positive made me realize that I was at the very beginning stages.
 I didn’t really know what I wanted to do, and I wanted to hone in on one aspect of my company, because I think of a million ideas at the same time.
-OnRamp taught me to slow down and focus on something so that I have a solid foundation before, hopefully, I move on to Launch Lane.”
+Proof Positive taught me to slow down and focus on something so that I have a solid foundation before, hopefully, I move on to Launch Lane.”